What is Gamification? Let Us Explain

 Motivation, and planning, are also strengthened.
 And is that reading the annual report, for example, is not the same as going through tests and stages on a topic, and with a reward.

-Now that you know the benefits of gamification, the next step is to take action, so we are going to propose a couple of simple and fun game dynamics for you to start playing now!
+Now that you know the benefits of gamification, the next step is to take action.
+So now, we are going to propose a couple of simple and fun game dynamics for you to start playing!

 1. The egg in peril